Post

 Part 2: No-clump gravy (link) šŸ‘©šŸ»ā€šŸ³ Stop ruining your gravy, pan sauces, etc. with clumpy flour or adding so much it becomes solid.
 Learn how to balance fat and flour for perfect pan gravy, then a couple techniques on how to recover just in case it wasnā€™t right the first time.

-Hereā€™s the slides as presented.
+Hereā€™s the slides as presented and YouTube recording.
 Since thereā€™s no screen-sharing on a website, I canā€™t bounce back and forth between code and a browser and this talk like I could in real life.
 Thereā€™s lots more code snippets, links, and screenshots here than in the original deck to make up for that. šŸ’–

 Introduction